stackvana/microcule/ReadMe.md

 <a name="plugins"></a>
 ## Plugins

-`stack` can be optionally extended through a simple `app.use()` based plugin architecture.
+`microcule` can be optionally extended through a simple `app.use()` based plugin architecture.
 Plugins are standard Node.js Express.js middlewares.
-This means you can use any existing Node.js middleware as a `stack` plugin, or re-use any `stack` plugin as a middleware in any existing Node application.
+This means you can use any existing Node.js middleware as a `microcule` plugin, or re-use any `microcule` plugin as a middleware in any existing Node application.

 **Available Plugins**